luloxi/PunkSociety/README.md

 - **Groups**: Allow users to create and join groups with custom chat and newfeed
 - **Categories**: Allow users to categorize their posts, filter by category and search by category

-## 👨‍🦽 Phase 7 (Ease of use)
+## 👨‍🦽 Phase 5 (Ease of use)

-- **Account abstraction**: Interact with the platform without flooding your NFT collections with social posts or having to sign for every interaction.
-- **Multi-chain support**: Allow users to interact with the platform on multiple chains
 - **Accesibility support**: For the hearing and visually impaired, the app should be ARIA compliant to support screen readers and other assistive technologies (Reference: [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA))
 - **Web 2.5 social login:** Sign up and log in with Google, Twitter, Instagram, etc
+- **Account abstraction**: Interact with the platform without flooding your NFT collections with social posts or having to sign for every interaction.
 - **Multi-language support**: Switch between languages
 - **Educational Content**: Include onboarding tutorials and step-by-step guides to help users understand NFTs and Web3 concepts